 It looks quite the same as before.” *

-It was a truly demoralizing time for me.
-My desperate hope was that my doctors would come up with a magical remedy for my cardiac symptoms, or that I would be “cured“, or that I’d at least be well enough to go back to the job I loved.
+It was a demoralizing time for me.
+My desperate hope was that my doctors would come up with a magical remedy for my cardiac symptoms, or that I would be “cured“, or that I’d at least be well enough to go back to the work I loved and was good at doing.
 All I wanted was to feel “normal” again, during a time when nothing felt “normal” anymore.
 And what would be most “normal” would be to go back to work.

 Whenever my work friends would call or visit me at home during those early weeks of recuperation, their messages were reassuring variations of: “We miss you so much!
 Work is just NOT the same without you!”